raza-altaf/Taskify/README.md

 | command         | description                              |
 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

+## Contributing

+Contributions are welcome!
+If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.